stewebb/eTWIG/design/twig.md

 #### Event Table

-**The event tables object** is the collection of events.
+**The event table object** is the collection of events.
 They are the core content of each TWIG, and also another kind of calendar.

-Each event table actually is another "template" but it can only includes the event graphics and not other widgets.
+The event table is another kind of "template" but it can only include the event graphics and not other widgets.
 The Event Table object contains the following properties:

 - **posX**: The X coordinate of the starting point of the table.
 - **posY**: The Y coordinate of the starting point of the table.
 - **width**: The width of the table.
-- **height**: The height of the the table.
+- **height**: The height of the table.

-- **dayStart**: The start time of a day (e.g., 8 AM).
-- **dayEnd**: The end time of a day.
+The event graphics will be properly placed in this table by portfolio, and event time.

 ## Event Graphics

 **Event Graphics** are also images.
 They are managed internally in the **event tables object**  and will be fetched based on some conditions (e.g., week and portfolio)

+### Graphics Ordering Algorithm (GOA)